 Fly on over to our Empty Nest Flock at youremptynestcoach.com/community to share your answers with the entire flock.
 You’ll find everything you need to connect with the flock there.
-Feel free to also answer the question on your phone’s voice memo app and email it to email@example.com for potential inclusion in an upcoming episode.
+Feel free to also answer the question on your phone’s voice memo app and email it to podcast AT youremptynestcoach.com for potential inclusion in an upcoming episode.
 I also have a new Facebook community, just for this podcast.
-It’s at emptynestpodcast is our groups name.
+It’s at emptynestpodcast is our group’s name.
 It looks like this may be our flock’s home base moving forward, so come on over and join in.

 Why should you join our flock?
 The adjustment to not having your kiddos at home full-time isn’t always easy, but sure can be a ton more fun with a flock of friends.
 I look forward to seeing you there, and it is free.
 As always, I provide content to make you think, my empty nest friend.
 My hope is that I am able to provide you with thoughts that impact your life in a positive way.

 In my next episode, I am going to talk about being brave when your child picks a school that, to you, is just so far away.
 Let’s talk about being that emotional adult in the room.